 Why did you choose STIEBEL ELTRON as a partner to realise the project?
+We wanted to work with them because I felt that they knew what they are talking about and I appreciated the common-sense approach they presented

-We wanted to work with them because I felt that they knew what they are talking about and I appreciated the common-sense approach they presented to us.
+How did the idea of installing a heat pump as a new solution for to us.
 We looked at who we could develop a relationship with rather than who was the cheapest, although cost was of course also important.